BMS algebras in 4 and 3 dimensions, their quantum deformations and duals: Quantum deformations from 3d BMS algebra

-for every generator $X$.
+To explicitly construct the lightcone $\kappa$-Poincar\'e one can first canonically assign a Hopf algebra structure to $U \mathcal{B}^3$ by using the undeformed coproduct and antipode defined in eq.\eqref{prim} for every generator $X$.
 This trivial coalgebra structure then has to be deformed as it was done in \cite{Borowiec:2018rbr} in the 4d case by using a 2-cocycle twist.
 There the whole Hopf algebra structure was obtained and used to argue that the coproduct ``mixes'' the elements of the Poincar\'e algebra and the other BMS generators.

-Now the main difference is that the different embeddings of the Poincar\'e algebra into $\mathcal{B}^3$ \footnote{In four dimensions similar embeddings exist and we start with the three dimensional case mainly for simplicity.} allow for twists that turn out to lead to non-isomorphic Hopf algebras living in the same universal enveloping algebra structure.
-This means there is a family of unitary twisting elements $\mathcal{F}_{n}$ satisfying two-cocycle and normalization conditions which read \footnote{Unitary twist provides a real deformation.}
+Now the main difference is that the different embeddings of the Poincar\'e algebra into $\mathcal{B}^3$ allow for twists that turn out to lead to non-isomorphic Hopf algebras living in the same universal enveloping algebra structure \footnote{In four dimensions similar embeddings exist and we start with the three dimensional case mainly for simplicity.}.
+This means there is a family of unitary twisting elements $\mathcal{F}_{n, \epsilon}$ satisfying two-cocycle and normalization conditions which read \footnote{Unitary twist provides a real deformation.}

 where $\epsilon= 0,1$.
 We introduced the factor $\epsilon$ which can be either 1 corresponding to the full deformation or 0 which leaves only the Jordanian part of the twist.
 It should be stressed that the Jordanian twist is physically viable on its own and also corresponds to a Lie-algebra type deformation of the Minkowski sector as we will show below.